AdamEisfeld/workhar-playhar/packages/workhar/README.md

-# Workhar 🛠️
+# Workhar

-**Workhar** is a CLI and TypeScript library that helps you convert `.har` files into editable `.json` fixtures — and back again.
+**Workhar** is an open-source CLI and TypeScript library for converting `.har` files into editable `.json` response fixtures — and back again.

-Designed for use in test environments and mock servers, it allows you to extract JSON responses from network requests into file-based mocks, then rebuild those mocks into usable HAR files when needed.
+Designed for use in test environments and mock servers, it allows you to extract JSON responses from HAR file network requests into individual .json files, then rebuild those .json files into usable HAR files when needed.

 ---

-## ✨ Features

-- 🔄 Convert `.har` files into structured `.json` response files.
-- 🔁 Rebuild `.har` files from those `.json` files, replacing the content.
-- 🧠 Smart handling of GraphQL operation names.
-- ✅ Fully type-safe with Zod schemas.
-- 💯 100% test coverage.

----

-## 📦 Installation
+## Installation

+Install locally for programmatic or project-level CLI use:

 ```bash
 npm install --save-dev workhar
 ```

-Or globally for CLI usage:
+Or install globally to use the CLI anywhere:

 ```bash
 npm install -g workhar